 Overview

 A member of the Khavinson class of short-peptide bioregulators, Bronchogen is the tetrapeptide Ala-Glu-Asp-Leu (AEDL) directed at respiratory-tissue regulatory pathways.
 The working hypothesis behind the whole family holds that short, tissue-specific peptide fragments act as endogenous regulators of cell-cycle and gene-expression programs in their target tissue; for Bronchogen, the Russian-school literature positions that target as bronchial epithelium and respiratory-tissue maintenance.
 Its origin traces to the St. Petersburg Institute of Bioregulation and Gerontology, where it was created as the series' respiratory entry.
 Its tissue-directed siblings include Cortagen (cerebral cortex, AEDP), Pinealon (cognitive, EDR), Vesugen (vascular, KED), and Cardiogen (cardiovascular).
 Lyochem supplies Bronchogen as a lyophilized reference standard in a 20 mg vial at ≥99.0% HPLC purity.
-CAS registration is inconsistent across suppliers for this bioregulator class, so identity rests on analytical data rather than a catalog number: every batch COA reports LC-MS/MS sequence verification together with ESI-MS confirmation of the AEDL tetrapeptide mass.
+CAS registration is inconsistent across suppliers for this bioregulator class, so identity rests on analytical data rather than a catalog number: the applicable batch COA can record LC-MS/MS sequence verification together with ESI-MS confirmation of the AEDL tetrapeptide mass.
 That explicit sequencing matters here because the family's tetrapeptides (AEDG / AEDL / AEDP / KED) fall close together in mass and cannot be told apart by intact mass alone.
 Chromatographic purity and residual-water content complete the release specification.

 Applications & buyer fit